3 Best Ways to Backup your iPhone Messages

 Check out Apple's plans if you should need more iCloud storage.

-Using this method, you'll be able to perform a full backup of your iPhone and store the backup file locally on your computer.
-Note that the iTunes backup includes your text messages, iMessages and WhatsApp messages, however LINE messages are not included.
-We recommend this method if you're switching to a new phone, so a full iPhone backup is required, or you don't have enough iCloud storage available.
-If you wish to selectively backup your iPhone files on your computer, check out the TouchCopy method.
+We recommend this method if you're switching to a new phone, or you don't have enough iCloud storage available.
+If you wish to selectively back up your iPhone files on your computer, check out the TouchCopy method.

 You can use this type of backup to restore an iPhone.